Akiyatamashii/discord-bot-rs/README.md

    - Create a new bot in the Discord Developer Portal using your bot token.
    - Add the bot to your server.
    - Use the `/register` command in the server to register bot commands.
+   - Use `info` to get more information about the bot.
 7. Enjoy your Discord bot!

 ## Usage